mindkin/hourfleet/docs/carkit.md

 # Installing the Carkit
 The Hourfleet carkit is simple to install in a car by any person.

-Normally, for most car sharea, it will be the operator of the car share that will be responsible for arranging, overseeing  or performing the installation of the carkit, both physcially in the car and electronically with the Car Share.
+Normally, for most car share services, it will be the operator of the car share that will be responsible for arranging, overseeing  or performing the installation of the carkit, both physcially in the car and electronically with the Car Share.

 > Note: Some car share operators may choose to outsource the phsycial installation of the carkit in their cars to other parties, but the electronic registration of the carkit can only be done by the operator in the Hourfleet App.